Skip to content

 sudo mv /var/lib/mysql/ib_logfile[01] /tmp

-A new file is created for the deviating settings:
+A new file is created for the different configuration settings:

 1